Halloween (2007 film): Plot

 After convincing Laurie to babysit Lindsey Wallace while spending time with her boyfriend Paul, Annie is attacked by Michael after he kills Paul at the Wallace residence.
 Bringing Lindsey home, Laurie finds Annie badly injured on the floor but still alive and calls for help.
-Michael attacks Laurie and chases her back to the Doyle residence.
-Loomis and Brackett hear the call over the radio and head toward the Wallace residence.
-Michael kidnaps Laurie and takes her back to their old home.
-He tries to show Laurie that she is his sister, presenting a picture of them with their mother.
-Unable to understand, Laurie stabs Michael before escaping the house.
+Michael attacks Laurie, chasing her down the street and back to the Doyle residence.
+Loomis and Brackett hear the call over the radio and head toward the scene.
+Michael kidnaps Laurie and takes her back to their old home, as he tries to show Laurie that she is his sister, presenting a photo of the two of them together.
+Unable to understand, Laurie stabs Michael in the neck before escaping the house.
 Michael chases after her, but Loomis arrives and shoots him three times.